Surbhi-Kohli/WebDevInterviewPrep/SpringBoot/InterviewQues.md

 ### How to get rid:
 1. **spring.main.allow-circular-references=true** in properties file if that is required
 2. Use @Lazy annotation:
+- We add **@Lazy in both components** to ensure that neither bean forces eager initialization of the other, allowing Spring to inject proxies instead of real instances and successfully break the constructor-based circular dependency.
  ```
 @Component
 public class A {